WylieYYYY/shellfront/README.md

 - Uses GTK+3 and VTE, portable between linux computers with those packages;

 ### Setup
-`make` or `make build` to intall without additional setting.
+`make` or `make install` to intall without additional setting.
 Appending options:
 > `build` in the following options is necessary for installing.
 Orders after make is important for correct behaviour.

-`make remove build` to ignore any namespace collision and install it. **Potentially harmful to system**
+`make remove install` to ignore any namespace collision and install it. **Potentially harmful to system**
-`make remove build && shellfront [OPTIONS]` to run in testing environment.
+`make remove install && shellfront [OPTIONS]` to run in testing environment.
-`make build remove` to do nothing.
 ### Gravity Setting Manual
 When gravity is set, the location variable will be interpreted as the distance from the edge specified.
 GTK+'s window positioning is known to be finicky.